hemntpendem/sneakx/README.md

 - Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your proposed changes.

 # Screenshots
+Sneakx is fully responsive — here’s a quick preview on desktop and mobile.
 ## On Desktop

 ![Welcome Popup](https://github.com/user-attachments/assets/84c0d3fa-dd1b-475a-a0fd-9f601db1b32b)